Lizdev-05/Next_Blog/README.md

   In the future, I hope to:

-  - Add functionalities for admin to delete event
+  - Add functionalities for admin to delete Todo
-  - Add functionalities for admin to edit event
+  - Add functionalities for admin to edit Todo

 <p align="right">(<a href="#readme-top">back to top</a>)</p>